It’s important to treat bladder infections right away. Doctors usually use antibiotics to kill the bacteria causing the infection.

 Get medical help at once if it hurts to pee and you also have any of these symptoms:

 You should also call your doctor if:

-Symptoms return after you have finished treatment.
+- Symptoms return after you’ve finished treatment.

-vagina or penis.
-This may be a sign of a sexually transmitted disease, pelvic inflammatory disease (PID), or other serious infections.
+- You also have discharge from your vagina or penis.
+This may be a sign of a sexually transmitted disease (STD), pelvic inflammatory disease (PID), or other serious infections.

 - You have ongoing pain or a hard time peeing.
 This may also be a sign of an STD, a vaginal infection, a kidney stone, enlargement of the prostate, or a bladder or prostate tumor.
 Or it could be that the infection is resistant to the antibiotic your doctor prescribed.